 Have a few changes of clothes to hand as your baby’s unlikely to make it through the whole session in the same outfit!

-Plain white babygros or vests work really well – the simpler, the better really.
+Plain white or pale babygros or vests work really well – the simpler, the better really.

 A babygro without feet works really well for photographing their tiny toes.